SPDX-FileCopyrightText: 2020-present The Firebird Projects <www.firebirdsql.org>

 Raises:

-SyntaxError: When string value is not a valid Python expression.
+SyntaxError: If the string value is not a valid Python expression.

 """